Mainfrezzer/adguardhome-unbound/README.md

 Both unbound.conf and the AdGuardHome.yaml are found in the /opt/adguardhome/conf directory.

 Upon first start, it might provide a "default" config if theres no unbound.conf present at the conf directory

+To get DNSSEC up and running, provide the environment variable `DNSSEC_ENABLE` with a value of `1`.
+That will create the root.key at /etc/unbound/